Save money on grocery shopping, and you can get out of debt, giving you the freedom to pursue your dream of self reliance.

 You can save money on grocery shopping by making your own healthy dips, ketchup, bread, cheese and even cheese spread.
 They really don't take that long to make and can help cut down on the cost while also cutting out the unhealthy chemicals and preservatives.

-By this I don't mean building a closet (although my husband did, by placing flooring over our garden tub and building walls around it), but instead start investing in stored food that you will eat.
+By the way I don't mean building an actual pantry (although my husband did, by placing flooring over our garden tub and building walls around it), but instead start investing in stored food that you will eat.

 You might not be able to do much at first, but keep making your own healthy foods from scratch, and over time you will be able to save a little money to spend on bulk items, saving money over the long run.